ys96722/EDAflight/README.md

 This is an EDA on the infamous Flights Dataset.

-## Getting Started

-- Decompress the zip file work under this directory
+## To Reproduce the result

 - Run `downloadData.sh` to fetch original datasets and set up the working environment
+- Put the datasets from `airlinesauxiliaryfiles.zip` provided with the assignment
 - Run `....hive` to generate the datasets used for plots (saved to the folder `generated_datasets`)
 - Run `main.R` to generate plots (generated plots will be stored in the folder `plots`)
 - Run `....py` to generate plots (*save plots?*)